AndroidPatch/APatchDocs/docs/what-is-apatch.md

 ## Important notice

-APatch is a free software, allows everyone to create their forks under GNU GPLv3 we used or seperately permit from rights holder(s).
+APatch is free software, allowing everyone to create their forks under the GNU GPLv3 license, which we use or permit separately from the rights holder(s).

-APatch developers are difficult to review the code of every third-party distributions of APatch (regardless its free or not), APatch developers will have no responsibility about any issues occured when you using any third-party distribution of APatch, and APatch developers do **NOT** provide and warrenty to third-party distributions, you need to directly make a feedback to the author(s) of the third-party distribution you are using.
+The APatch developers face difficulties in reviewing the code of every third-party distributions of APatch (regardless its free or not).
+Therefore, APatch developers are not responsible for any issues arising from the use of these distributions and **DO NOT** provide a warranty for them.
+If you encounter problems, you should send feedback directly to the author(s) of the third-party distribution you are using.